Dre Campbell Farm

 This post may contain affiliate links.
 Click here to view our affiliate disclosure

-Here’s how to get rid of whiteflies naturally, indoors and outdoors.
+Here’s how to get rid of whiteflies naturally:

 1. Neem Oil Spray

-Make a homemade whitefly spray by combining four teaspoons of neem oil with one teaspoon of organic liquid soap and a gallon of water.
-Shake well and apply under and on leaves and around the plants.
+Combine four teaspoons of neem oil with one teaspoon of organic liquid soap and a gallon of water.
+Shake well and apply under and on the leaves and around the plants.

 2. Vacuum Them

-The simplest and cheapest home remedy for whiteflies is to vacuum them away.
+One of the simplest and cheapest home remedies for whiteflies is to vacuum them away.

 Using a small hand-held vacuum cleaner, you can suck them up from under leaves and on plant stems.
-Release well away from the home and garden.
+Then, empty the vacuum bag into a sealed plastic bag.
+Throw it away from the home and garden.

 3. Soap and Water

-Soap spray is among the inexpensive whitefly home remedies for your vegetable garden.
+Soap spray is also a cheap home remedy for whiteflies in your vegetable garden.

-Make a DIY white fly control spray by mixing 4 tablespoons of organic liquid soap with one gallon of water.
+Mix 4 tablespoons of organic liquid soap with 1 gallon of water to make a DIY whitefly spray.
 You can also use a mild dishwashing liquid if you do not have organic soap.

 4. Sticky Traps

-These are unpleasant but effective deterrents.
-Yellow sticky traps appear to be the most attractive color for capturing white flies in the house and on garden plants.
+When used properly, these can be effective deterrents.
+Yellow sticky traps are the most attractive color for capturing whiteflies in the house and on garden plants.

 5. Natural Predators

-Furthermore, regarding beneficial insects, you can purchase most of them to help populate your organic garden.
+Besides, you can purchase most of these beneficial insects to help populate your garden.

 6. Handpicking

-For the squeamish, soft cloth or pieces of kitchen towel can be used on the leaves to collect up and destroy the small white bugs.
+A soft cloth or piece of kitchen towel can be used on the leaves to collect and destroy these pests.
 Also, cut any infected parts off of your crops.

 7. Worm Castings

 Earthworms are beneficial to plants by incorporating organic matter into the soil.
-Moreover, their poop (worm casting) helps raise the chitinase enzyme level in plants [2], repelling whiteflies.
+Their poop (worm castings) raises chitinase in plants, repelling whiteflies [1].

 8. Repellent Plants